abdul-git/IAC-Bigdata/README.md

 ##Execute scripts

-Before we import data, we need to setup MySQL for password less execution.
+Before we can import data, we need to setup MySQL for password less execution.
 In order to do that, switch to directory by using code below:

 ```shell
 cd ~/IAC-Bigdata/labs/week3/